cjlcoursework/nflverse_project/doc/nfl_project_docs/main.md

 ### <font color=teal>Play by play (pbp)</font>
 The pbp table is a wealth of information that contains every play for every week in every season.
 It's delivered as a wide sparse table with information at different cardinality.

-for example every single play has redundant information about the season, week, game, etc.  This is fine for many cases and I won't try to over-normalize that.
+for example every single play has redundant information about the season, week, game, etc.  This is fine for most cases and I won't try to over-normalize that.

-In other cases there's alot of sparse data: for example: a column like field_goal_result - that will be null for everyplay that was not a field_goal_attempt.
-Instead, we'll separate data into separate dimensions that we can enrich as needed.
+In other cases there's alot of sparse data as explained above.
+We'll split that into a single core 'facts' table and several roughly designed dimensions.
+I say roughly designed because I'm not going to over-normalize the data at this point.
+I'm just going to split it up into dimensions and facts that I can join together in different ways.

 ### <font color=teal>Play actions</font>
 The play_actions table is a subset of the pbp table.
 It contains the play-level facts for a given game, such as drive, down, yards to go and perform minor enrichment like adding yards_to_goal by parsing yard line data.
-The play_actions table is the core table for the play-by-play data.
-It is the table that we will use for feature selection and experimentation.
+The play_actions table is the core 'fact' table for the play-by-play data, although it is too wide for a real fact table.
+It's more like a fact table with a few dimensions embedded in it, but it is the core data that we'll build features around.

 ### <font color=teal>Player events</font>
 within a single play-by-play row there are several player events.
 A few example columns are: